Bae-hong-seob/Proactive-Service-Caching-in-a-MEC-System-by-Using-Spatio-Temporal-Correlation-among-MEC-Servers/readme.md

 # Abstract
-Optimizingthe cache hit rate in a multi-access edge computing (MEC) system is essential in increasing the utility of a system.
+Optimizing the cache hit rate in a multi-access edge computing (MEC) system is essential in increasing the utility of a system.
 A pivotal challenge within this context lies in predicting the popularity of a service.
 However, accurately predicting popular services for each MEC server (MECS) is hindered by the dynamic nature of user preferences in both time and space, coupled with the necessity for real-time adaptability.